Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Instructions](assets/images/readme-images/instructions1.png)

-We introduce an example of one Game so the user get to known more about what is happening when game starts :
+I introduce an on-game example so the user get to known more about what is happening when game starts :

 ![Instructions](assets/images/readme-images/instructions2.png)